 - Use the buddy system — always place garbage and recycling containers together.

-- Put stickers/labels* on containers that show the material that should be placed in the container.
+- Place adhesive labels on containers that show the material that should be placed in the container.

 - Post signs in enclosures that show residents how to recycle.